 By Sara Davison

-Sara Davison is a Word, Cascade, and two-time Carol Award winner of romantic suspense.
-She resides in Ontario with her husband, Michael, and their three mostly grown kids.
+Sara Davison is the author of twelve (about to be thirteen) romantic suspense novels and is a Christy Award finalist and a Word, Cascade, and two-time Carol Award winner.
+She resides in Ontario with her husband Michael.
 Like every good Canadian, she loves coffee, hockey, poutine, and apologizing for no particular reason.
-Get to know Sara better at www.saradavison.org.
+Visit Sara on her website or learn more at Fiction Finder.